James Salter: Biography

 Horowitz subsequently was stationed in Germany and France, promoted to major, and assigned to lead an aerial demonstration team; he became a squadron operations officer, in line to become a squadron commander.
 Inspired by Under Milk Wood, in his off-duty time he wrote his first novel, The Hunters, publishing it in 1956 under the pen name "James Salter".
 The film rights to the novel allowed Salter to leave active duty with the US Air Force in 1957 to write full-time.
 He also legally changed his name to Salter.
 Having served twelve years in the US Air Force, the last six as a fighter pilot, Salter found the transition to full-time writer difficult.

 The 1958 film adaptation, The Hunters starring Robert Mitchum, was honored with acclaim for its powerful performances, moving plot, and realistic portrayal of the Korean War.
-Although an excellent adaptation by Hollywood standards, it was very different from the original novel, which dealt with the slow self-destruction of a 31-year-old fighter pilot, who had once been thought a "hot shot" but who found only frustration in his first combat experience while others around him achieved glory, some of it perhaps invented.
+Although an excellent adaptation by Hollywood standards, it was very different from the original novel, which dealt with the slow self-destruction of a 31-year-old fighter pilot, who had once been thought a hot shot but only found frustration in his first combat experience while others around him achieved glory, some of it perhaps invented.

 His 1961 novel The Arm of Flesh drew on his experiences flying with the 36th Fighter-Day Wing at Bitburg Air Base, Germany, between 1954 and 1957.
-An extensively-revised version of the novel was reissued in 2000 as Cassada.
+An extensively revised version of the novel was reissued in 2000 as Cassada.
 Salter however, later disdained both of his "Air Force" novels as products of youth "not meriting much attention".
 After several years in the Air Force Reserve, he severed his military connection completely in 1961 by resigning his commission after his unit was called up to active duty for the Berlin Crisis.

 He moved back to New York with his family.
-Salter and his first wife Ann divorced in 1975, having had four children: daughters Allan (1955-1980) and Nina (born 1957), and twin sons Claude and James (born 1962).
+Salter and his first wife Ann divorced in 1975, having had four children: daughters Allan (1955-1980) and Nina (born 1957), and twin children Claude and James (born 1962).
 Starting in 1976 he lived with journalist and playwright Kay Eldredge.
 They had a son, Theo Salter, born in 1985, and Salter and Eldredge married in Paris in 1998.
 Eldredge and Salter co-authored a book entitled Life Is Meals: A Food Lover's Book of Days, in 2006.